frappe/books_docs/docs/index.md

 hero:
   name: Frappe Books
   text: Documentation And User Guide
-  tagline: "Welcome to the Frappe Books Documentation and User Guide.
+  tagline: 'Welcome to the Frappe Books Documentation and User Guide.
-    Learn how to create entries, make transactions, read reports, and more!"
+    Learn how to create entries, make transactions, read reports, and more!'
   actions:
     - theme: brand
       text: Get Started